 2. Clyde Lovellette

-A possible unknown for Lakers fans today, Lovellette was the ninth overall pick for the Minneapolis Lakers in the 1952 draft.
-Today, the ninth pick may not seem like a draft steal but when you consider the number of teams in the league at the time, Lovellette being the last pick of the first round changes the perspective a bit.
+An unfamiliar name for Lakers fans today, Clyde Lovellette was the 10th player picked in the 1952 draft.
+Today, the 10th pick may not seem like a draft steal, but when you consider there were teams in the league at the time, Lovellette being the last pick of the first round changes the perspective a bit.

 1. Michael Cooper

-One of the best defensive players of the 80s was selected by Los Angeles in the third round (60th overall) back in 1978.
+One of the best defensive players of the 1980s was selected by the Lakers in the third round (60th overall) back in 1978.
 The perfect sixth man for the Showtime Lakers, Green won five championships with LA, was named to the All-Defensive Team eight times and was named league Defensive Player of the year in 1987.